7targets/7targets-docs/_posts/2021-09-29-know-more-about-your-leads.md

 ![image](../../images/linkclick/linkclick3.jpg)
+## To check which link lead clicked.
 Now a ‘Re-follow up’ dialog box will appear.
 Here we can see the email that was sent to the lead and the URL of the link which the lead has clicked.

 ![image](../../images/linkclick/linkclick4.jpg)
+## To get more information about a lead.
 The next step is to visit the social media accounts of the lead and also the website of the lead, (if provided) to know more about the lead.

 ![image](../../images/linkclick/linkclick5.jpg)
+## To write email to the lead.
 Considering the information about lead.
 Write a focused email to the lead.